8888CP/GeoFS-liveries/README.md

 When you use this plugin, press Shift to hide it.
 **If you have an idea for making a plugin better, feel free to ask it in the [issues](https://github.com/CCA131488/GeoFS-liveries-that-has-not-been-updated/issues).**

+# Key reminder!
+To use this plugin, you need to first install [Kolos' GEOFS-LiverySelector](https://github.com/kolos26/GEOFS-LiverySelector).
 # Version: 1.3

 **•**  Modified the gradient effect.